isabella232/macops-MOMenu/README.md

 sudo cp -r build/Release/Snake.bundle /Library/MOMenu/PlugIns
 ```

 MOMenu and plugins must be codesigned with the same developer certificate in order to launch.
-To test the program without codesigning, launch it with the `nochecksignatures` flag:
+To test the program without codesigning, launch it with the `nochecksignatures` flag, e.g.:

 ```
 ../../build/Build/Products/Release/MOMenu.app/Contents/MacOS/MOMenu --nochecksignatures
 ```

-MOMenu should appear in the menubar:
+MOMenu and its loaded plugins will appear in the menubar:

 <img src="https://github.com/verycarefully/macops-MOMenu/raw/master/docs/momenu.png">